 The work is an exploration of what is preventing the client from being empowered to be the person they are meant to be, and finding options to free themselves from those shackles.

 When appropriate and with mutual agreement, I use hypnosis as an adjunct to therapy.
 Hypnosis is not a magic bullet but helps to understand deeper sometimes unrecognised emotional issues.

-The first session is considered an assessment by both parties and is free.
+The first session is considered an assessment by both parties.

 My website has more information on who I am and how I work.